-Catalyst Day Camps in excited to offer two weeks of Day Camp for 5-12 year olds at just $35 per day ($30 per day if coming all week).
+Catalyst Day Camps is excited to offer TEN weeks of Day Camp for 5-12 year olds at just $35 per day ($30 per day if coming all week).
 Your camper will be encouraged to experience all that camp has to offer in a caring, safe environment.